A visit to the King’s Vegetable Gardens in Versailles (potager du roi) with some history and what fruit and vegetables are there today.

 The Fig Garden (Jardin de la Figuerie)

-La Quintinie wrote one book in his lifetime, passing on his techniques to others.
-It opens with one striking image of La Quintinie offering a fresh fig from his basket to King Louis XIV.
+La Quintinye wrote one book in his lifetime, passing on his techniques to others.
+It opens with one striking image of La Quintinye offering a fresh fig from his basket to King Louis XIV.
 He’s also wearing a hat, unheard of in society to be wearing one in the presence of the King.

 His genius was also king.
 He’d found a way to produce figs all year round as well as other incredible tricks that continue the ‘fruits of his labour’ today.
 There are now 700 fig trees in the shadow of La Figuerie building.